 Counterparties using an IRB system as described above are also subject to the Eurosystem performance monitoring process (see Section 6.3.5).
-In addition to the information requirements for this process, the counterparty is under an obligation to communicate the following information on an annual basis (or as and when required by the relevant national central bank) unless such information is transmitted directly by the relevant supervisory authority to the relevant national central bank:
+In addition to the information requirements for this process, the counterparty is under an obligation to communicate the following information on an annual basis (or as and when required by the relevant NCB) unless such information is transmitted directly by the relevant supervisory authority to the relevant NCB:

-- a copy of the most up-to-date assessment of the counterparty's IRB system by the counterparty's supervisor translated into a working language of the home national central bank; - any changes to the counterparty's IRB system recommended or required by the supervisor, together with the deadline by which such changes must be implemented;

-- the annual update of the Pillar 3 (market discipline) information that the counterparty is required to publish on a regular basis in accordance with the requirements of the Basel II framework and the CRD. - information on the competent banking supervisor and the external auditor.
+- (a) a copy of the most up-to-date assessment of the counterparty's IRB system by the counterparty's supervisor translated in a working language of the home NCB; - (b) any changes to the counterparty's IRB system recommended or required by the supervisor, together with the deadline by which such changes must be implemented; - (c) the annual update of the Pillar 3 (market discipline) information that the counterparty is required to publish on a regular basis in accordance with the requirements of the Basel II framework and the CRD; - (d) information on the competent banking supervisor and the external auditor.